brandontrabucco/insta-dev/README.md

 )
 ```

-The `trajectories` variable returned by the pipeline is an instance of `InstaPipelineOutput`, which is a named tuple with `observations`, `actions`, and `judgment` keys.
+The `trajectories` variable returned by the pipeline is a list of `InstaPipelineOutput` instances, which are named tuples with `observations`, `actions`, and `judgment` keys.
 The `observations` key points to a list, where each element is a `dict` containing text, screenshots, and metadata from the browser.
 The `actions` key points to a list, where each element is a `dict` containing the LLM agent response, and parsed action.
 Finally, the `judgment` key points to a dict containing scores from the judge, which can be used to filter the data.

 The `InstaPipeline` is the main entry point for this code, and can serve as an efficient distributed rollout pipeline for data collection, and an efficient serving engine for runninh your trained agents.